CarletonWirelessLab/ANTS/README.md

 6. Set test parameters and press "Run";
 7. Collect the results.

+Depending on the Ubuntu version (i.e. 18.04 or later) you may need to additionally install ```ifconfig``` and related legacy test tools.

+When using a laptop as the test machine, the internal wireless card should be disabled **unless** it is the device under test, otherwise the test sequence may not perform as expected.

+An attenuator of 30dB (50 Ohms) is recommended between the access point and the splitter.

 ## Test Outputs

 By default, ANTS will provide six outputs in a time-stamped folder matching the name of the test given by the user and the access category (i.e. "voice", "video", "best effort", or "background").
 These files are: